-- What are the pros and cons of having the scheduler as its own independent tool vs embedding this feature into our existing robotics tool?
+- What are the pros and cons of having the scheduler as an independent tool vs embedding this feature into our existing robotics tool?

 After thoroughly understanding what the design parameters are, I started reviewing existing products similar to what we plan to create.
-One notable tool that I took inspiration from is Meta's internal calendar tool, which is something that all Meta employees are familiar with and use on a daily basis.
+One notable tool that I took inspiration from is Meta's internal calendar tool, which is something that all Meta employees are familiar with and use daily.
 Given the frequency this tool is used, I felt it would be good to mimic the visual language and behaviors from it while adhering to our internal design system framework.

 After a series of design critiques and collecting feedback from our software team, there were a couple of items that needed to be changed based on technical constraints.

 01 Allow the reservation form to have two states: read-only and edit mode.
 I originally planned to create separate components for when the user is viewing and editing the reservation, but later recognized that it would simplify implementation if it could all be distilled into one component.
-This avoids the need of creating and maintaining a whole new component.
+This avoids the need to create and maintain a whole new component.

 02 Reservations cannot be bulk created, edited, or deleted due to technical feasibility.
-As a result, users need to manually create multiple reservations in order to achieve the act of creating a series of reservations.
+As a result, users need to manually create multiple reservations to achieve the act of creating a series of reservations.
 Another solution to mimic this bulk creation behavior is to allow the user to select the start/end date and time and repeat the workflow during that timeframe.
-The drawback to this solution is that the robot would continuously be running, with the exception of charging when it's at its low battery threshold, without giving other users the opportunity to use those robots on those days.
+The drawback to this solution is that the robot would continuously be running, with the exception of charging when it's at its low battery threshold, without allowing other users to use those robots on those days.

 After releasing the initial MVP (minimum viable product) version of scheduler, I interviewed 5 users to get their thoughts and first impressions.